mbusigin/disbatch/docs/SSL_DCI.md

 This will run the Disbatch Command Interface on port 443 using SSL, as well as create 301 redirects for ports 80 and 8080.

-* Modify `/etc/disbatch/disbatch-web-init` to listen on `127.0.0.1:8080` to
-  prevent other hosts from connecting without SSL.

 * For a clean nginx deployment, copy `/etc/disbatch/nginx-default.conf-example` to `/etc/nginx/conf.d/default.conf`.